-Never miss a story from Custom IC Design.
+Never miss a story from Analog/Custom Design (Analog/Custom design).
 Subscribe for in-depth analysis and articles.

 The current challenge in custom/mixed-signal design is to have a fast and silicon-accurate methodology.
 In this blog series, we are exploring the Custom IC Design Flow and Methodology stages.
 This methodology directly addresses the primary challenge of predictability in creating these IC designs, by maximizing speed and silicon accuracy throughout the design process.
 The methodology also covers the key design domains of analog, custom digital, and RF, and supports their integration with digital standard cell blocks.